jasonlim97xp/vendingmachinesimulator/README.md

 # vendingmachinesimulator
 BSE 1133 - Software Engineering Assignment

-Branches terminology:
+File terminology:
-1. Machinery Simulator Panel = msp
+1. Machinery Simulator Panel = vmMachineryCP
-2. Maintainer Panel = mp
+2. Maintainer Panel = vmMaintainerCP
-3. Customer Panel= cp
+3. Customer Panel= vmCustPanel
-4. Simulator Control Panel =scp
+4. Simulator Control Panel = vmSimCP
+5. Main class = VendingMachine
+6. Database class = database

 *Any changes that been made will be committed into a new branch and would be merged to the master branch.